wyattx05/Project-Memories/README.md

 #### macOS Installation

 ⚠️ **Important for Mac users:** Since this app is not signed with an Apple Developer certificate, you'll see a security warning.
-Here's how to open it:
+Here's how to open it after installing the application:

-**Method 1 (Easiest):**
+**Method 1:**

-1. Download and unzip the app
-2. Drag "Snapchat Memories Viewer.app" to your Applications folder
-3. **Right-click** (or Control-click) the app and select **"Open"**
+1. **Right-click** (or Control-click) the app and select **"Open"**
-4. Click **"Open"** again in the security dialog
+2. Click **"Open"** again in the security dialog
-5. The app will now open and be trusted for future use
+3. The app will now open and be trusted for future use

 **Method 2 (Terminal):**
 ```bash